 The Great Empires Activity Study is available in both CD and download format, we received the download version.
 It’s suggested for elementary school-aged children.
 This unit covers the following 14 empires.

 Each empire unit contains a few pages of text with key information about its formation and activity.
 Also provided are games, maps, projects, links and recipes for each area of study.

 Each unit can be covered in about a weeks time, or if you use all the book and link suggestions you can stretch each empire into a month of study.

 Homeschool History Unit Study

-The download version launches with a html page in your browser.
-This page acts like a home page and lets you easily move through the resources for each unit.
+The download version launches with an HTML page in your browser.
+This page acts as a home page and lets you easily move through the resources for each unit.
 I loved how this was set up!

 My younger children were not interested in it at all, as it was to “dry” for their liking.
 My older children understood it, but trying to keep them paying attention was hard.
 I would have preferred the text to be written in a narrative style.
 I would read each section then ask the children to narrate back to me.

 Next, we worked on the mapping pages.
 I have to say I love the maps in this unit!
 They are pretty and the detail is great.
 I’m also glad that they include a teacher’s copy with the correct areas filled out.
 It is not always easy to find a map of Ancient Egypt, that has everything labeled.

 Other activities included in the Egypt unit were making a cartouche.
 We did the paper version first using their worksheet and each child wrote their name in hieroglyphs.
 Later we worked on the more messy clay version.

 Two recipes were included Egyptian Fig Cookies and Lemon & Garlic Potato Salad.
 The kids picked the fig cookies, no surprise there!